Chengpu0707/VarianceArithmetic/README.md

 ## Last Unit tests to run

-testCompare.py compares the results of C++, Java, and Python for the selected tests, and it should be run last.
+`testCompare.py` compares the results of C++, Java, and Python for the selected tests, and should be run last.

-IPyNb/ExeTime.ipynb comoares the executioin speed of C++, Java, and Python.
+`IPyNb/ExeTime.ipynb` compares the execution speed of C++, Java, and Python.

 ## Outlier